gbmhunter/blog/content/programming/operating-systems/linux/programs/rsync.md

 draft: false
 title: rsync
 type: page
-url: /programming/operating-systems/linux/programs/rsync
 ---

 ## Overview

-rsync is similar to scp , except, well, better in most cases.
+rsync is similar to scp (secure copy), except, well, better in most cases.
 It keeps a file table of all transferred files, and only transfers those that have been modified (hence the sync bit).
 It has the following syntax:

 ```sh
 $ rsync [options] source destination